dreamgrove/dreamgrove/content/balance/SotFO-Raid-Guide/_index.md

 ===
 Welcome to the Sepulcher of the First Ones Balance Druid encounter guide.

 **DISCLAIMER:** This is a WORK IN PROGRESS guide and will be constantly updated as I, Chicken, experience the fights.

-This guide tells you how to abuse your spec on a fight and NOT how to actually play the mechanics of the fight.
+<br>This guide tells you how to abuse your spec on a fight and NOT how to actually play the mechanics of the fight.

 <br>Current guide progression: PTR/11M